Frequently Asked Questions

 Your financial aid eligibility is based on many variables, including your FAFSA information, academic performance, and housing arrangements.
 Your aid may be influenced by a change in your EFC, an increase or decrease in federal and state funding, or by missing a required deadline.

-Students who wish to continue to receive financial assistance must complete the FAFSA each year.
-Each November or December, the Department of Education will send an e-mail reminding you to complete the Renewal FAFSA.
+Students who wish to continue to receive financial assistance must submit the FAFSA every year.

 What steps do I need to take if I am switching from an undergraduate student to a graduate student in the same academic year?

 You need to update your FAFSA to reflect that you are a graduate student after your undergraduate financial aid has been applied to your account.